 Table of Contents

 The Harvard T.H.
 Chan School of Public Health (HSPH) is using the FAS Research Computing environment to host data and run analysis.
-The compute cluster is Odyssey and runs the same OS as the HSPH HPCC environment.
-If you are curious, take a look at the HSPH & FAS Research Computing Q&A page.
-A list of the currently installed software on the cluster is available online, though we are transitioning to a new software management system.
-Please see our Software on Odyssey document for the changes and for installing software yourself.
+If you are curious, take a look at the HCSPH & FAS Research Computing Q&A page for additional information.
+A list of the currently installed software on the cluster is available online.
+Please see our document on installing software yourself.

 Requesting an account

-Computing costs are requested to provide researchers with access to the Harvard University Faculty of Arts & Sciences Research Computing shared use facility (FAS RC).
-A $3,000 fee per FTE per year is charged for access to the FAS RC.
-This fee applies to each non-student account and provides users with access to resources hosted in the FAS RC environment, including expert consulting help coupled with extensive resources, such as over 10 PB of storage, over 54,000 processing cores, and numerous software modules and applications.
+An account with cluster access provides users with access to resources hosted in the FAS RC environment, including expert consulting help coupled with extensive resources, such as over 40 PB of storage, over 82,000 processing cores, as well as numerous software modules and applications.

 Authentication and Security

 Each account and token is unique to the individual account holder.
-Please note that the sharing of accounts/credentials is in violation of Harvard and RC security policies.
+Please note that the sharing of accounts/credentials is a violation of Harvard and RC security policies.

 Note that it is relatively easy to overload the file storage system.
 Please use our high-performance scratch storage filesystems for high I/O jobs.
-Also, if you are submitting a large number of tasks, please see our Submitting Large Numbers of Jobs document, and please try to bundle your jobs in 5 to 10 minute lots.
+Also, if you are submitting a large number of tasks, please see our Submitting Large Numbers of Jobs document, and please try to keep your jobs efficient and bundle them in 6 to 10 minute lots.

-Odyssey allows interactive use which is great for exploring new tools or running shell-based sessions (SAS, MATLAB, R) without having to submit jobs.
-Please see our Interactive Sessions information.
+The cluster allows interactive use which is great for exploring new tools or running shell-based sessions (SAS, MATLAB, R) without having to submit jobs.
+Please see our Interactive Sessions information and Virtual Desktop documentation.